(Dan Tri) - Ms. Victoria Marie Lees decided to go to university at the age of 40, while she was busy raising 5 children aged 8 to 14.

 Victoria Marie Lees decided to go back to school at the age of 40, while raising 5 young children (Photo: BI).

-Going to university in middle age turned Mrs. Lees's life upside down, affecting the lives of her husband and five children.
+Going to university in middle age turned Mrs. Lees's life upside down, significantly affecting the lives of her husband and five children.

 Sharing about her past learning journey, Ms. Lees said that she was born into a family that did not encourage her children to pursue their education.
 Therefore, at the age of 40, Ms. Lees wanted to create a convincing example for her children to strive to study and pursue their dreams.